lawrenceevalyn/Olli-game/README.md

 Refactored parser tests -- I begin to feel like I could spend the rest of my life writing this game; as I get better at coding, I am able to percieve all the things I did stupidly the first time around, and by the time I've finished fixing those, I've learned enough new things to be better enough at coding that I see new errors... it's serving its purpose but it does feel a little endless.

 The goal is for the player to use "give" once (for the bear) and "use" once (with the book).. make sure to hint that, if they read the book before they give the bear, reading the book was still the right idea and they just have to do something else first

+OR: Just have to give the robot one thing, and then it is ready for its bedtime story..?

+As the robot falls asleep, all the library lights turn off too, and through the glow the player see the "exit" sign. -- a "soft" signal that the game is over while still letting the player mess around afterward.

 ### October 31, 2017